 Let’s say you’re getting ready to cook, and then all of sudden you realize you’re out of cayenne pepper, so what can you use instead?
 Or perhaps, cayenne pepper is too spicy?

-Maybe you are trying to find a cayenne pepper substitute for weight loss?
-No matter the reason, it is always helpful to know what you can substitute cayenne pepper for.
+Maybe you are trying to find the best cayenne pepper substitute for weight loss?
+No matter the reason, it is always helpful to know what you can replace cayenne pepper with.

 First, let’s get to the basics.
 What is cayenne pepper good for?